-It's important to remember that Amazon's search feature is a search engine itself.
-It may not be as powerful as Bing or Google, but it still maintains ranking.
-It still performs like a search engine.
-And your product still deserves to be presented in the most effective light possible.
+It's important to remember that Amazon's search bar is a search engine itself.
+It may not be as powerful as Google (or even Bing), but it still maintains ranking.
+And, much like standard search engine optimization, your performance on Amazon is largely dictated by keyword ranking.

 What Is Amazon Indexing?